IHE/ITI.PDQm/input/pagecontent/volume-1.md

 No required groupings.

-The Security Considerations page describes some optional groupings that may be of interest for security considerations.
+The Security Considerations page describes some OPTIONAL groupings that MAY be of interest for security considerations.

-Cross-Profile Considerations describes some optional groupings in other related profiles.
+Cross-Profile Considerations describes some OPTIONAL groupings in other related profiles.

 ## 1:38.4 PDQm Overview